 In their second collaboration, biographers Jimmy Soni and Rob Goodman present the story of Claude Shannon—one of the foremost intellects of the twentieth century and the architect of the Information Age, whose insights stand behind every computer built, email sent, video streamed, and webpage loaded.
 Claude Shannon was a groundbreaking polymath, a brilliant tinkerer, and a digital pioneer.
 He constructed the first wearable computer, outfoxed Vegas casinos, and built juggling robots.
 He also wrote the seminal text of the digital revolution, which has been called “the Magna Carta of the Information Age.”
 In this elegantly written, exhaustively researched biography, Soni and Goodman reveal Claude Shannon’s full story for the first time.
 With unique access to Shannon’s family and friends, A Mind at Play brings this singular innovator and always playful genius to life.

 Jimmy Soni is an award-winning author.
-His last book, A Mind At Play: How Claude Shannon Invented the Information Age, won the 2017 Neumann Prize, awarded by the British Society for the History of Mathematics for the best book on the history of mathematics for a general audience.
-It also received the Middleton Prize by the Institute of Electrical and Electronics Engineers, for exceptional scholarship that appeals to a broad public.
+His previous book, A Mind at Play: How Claude Shannon Invented the Information Age, won the 2017 Neumann Prize, awarded by the British Society for the History of Mathematics for the best book on the history of mathematics for a general audience, and the 2019 Middleton Prize by the Institute of Electrical and Electronics Engineers.
+His newest book is The Founders: The Story of PayPal and the Entrepreneurs Who Shaped Silicon Valley, and recently he completed with the late Jane Walentas, Jane’s Carousel, which captured one woman’s remarkable twenty-five-year journey to restore a beloved carousel in Brooklyn Bridge Park.
 He lives in Brooklyn, New York, with his daughter, Venice.

 Rob Goodman is a doctoral candidate at Columbia University and a former congressional speechwriter.
 He has written for Slate, The Atlantic, Politico, and The Chronicle of Higher Education.
 His scholarly work has appeared in History of Political Thought, the Kennedy Institute of Ethics Journal, and The Journal of Medicine and Philosophy.
 With Jimmy Soni, he is the coauthor of Rome’s Last Citizen: The Life and Legacy of Cato, Mortal Enemy of Caesar, and A Mind at Play: How Claude Shannon Invented the Information Age.